Domain Generalization via Nuclear Norm Regularization: Related Works

-\mypara{Domain generalization and group robustness.} The task of domain generalization aims to improve the classification performance of models on new test domains.
-A plethora of algorithms are proposed in recent years: learning domain invariant~\cite{ganin2016domain, li2018deep, sun2016deep, li2018domain,meng2022attention} and domain specific features~\cite{bui2021exploiting}, minimizing the weighted combination of risks from training domains~\cite{sagawa2019distributionally}, mixing risk penalty terms to facilitate invariance prediction~\cite{arjovsky2019invariant, krueger2020out}, prototype-based contrastive learning~\cite{yao2022pcl}, meta-learning~\cite{dou2019domain}, and data-centric approaches such as generation~\cite{zhou2020learning} and mixup~\cite{zhang2018mixup, wang2020heterogeneous, luo2020generalizing,yao2022improving}.
-Recent works also demonstrate promising results with pre-trained models~\cite{cha2022domain,kirichenko2023last,li2022sparse,zhang2022towards,dubois2021optimal}.
-Beyond domain generalization, another closely-related task is to improve the group robustness in the presence of spurious correlations~\cite{sagawa2019distributionally,liu2021just, zhang2022cnc}.
+\mypara{Contextual bias, domain generalization, and group robustness.} There has been rich literature studying the classification performance in the presence of pre-defined contextual bias and spurious correlations~\cite{torralba2003contextual, beery2018recognition, barbu2019objectnet, bahng2020learning,ming2022impact}.
+The reliance on contextual bias such as image backgrounds, texture, and color for object detection has also been explored~\cite{ijcai2017zhu,dcngos2018,geirhos2018imagenettrained,zech2018variable,sagawa2019distributionally,xiao2021noise}.
+In contrast, our study requires no prior information on the type of contextual bias and is broadly applicable to different categories of bias.
+The task of domain generalization aims to improve the classification performance of models on new test domains.
+A plethora of algorithms have been proposed in recent years: learning domain invariant~\cite{ganin2016domain, sun2016deep,li2018deep, li2018domain,meng2022attention} and domain-specific features~\cite{bui2021exploiting}, minimizing the weighted combination of risks from training domains~\cite{sagawa2019distributionally}, mixing risk penalty terms to facilitate invariance prediction~\cite{arjovsky2019invariant, krueger2020out}, prototype-based contrastive learning~\cite{yao2022pcl}, meta-learning~\cite{dou2019domain}, and data-centric approaches such as generation~\cite{zhou2020learning} and mixup~\cite{zhang2018mixup, wang2020heterogeneous, luo2020generalizing,yao2022improving}.
+Recent works also demonstrate promising results with pre-trained models~\cite{dubois2021optimal,cha2022domain,li2022sparse,zhang2022towards,arpit2022ensemble,kirichenko2023last,xu2023improving}.
+Beyond domain generalization, another closely related task is to improve the group robustness in the presence of spurious correlations~\cite{sagawa2019distributionally,liu2021just, zhang2022cnc}.
 However, recent works often assume access to group labels for a small dataset or require multiple stages of training.
 In contrast, our approach is simple and efficient, requiring no access to domain labels or multi-stage training, and can improve over ERM-like algorithms on a broad range of real-world datasets.